HAOYUAN-DENG/Blog-web-app-Demo/README.md

 3. **Configure environment variables:**

-   Create a `.env` file in the project root with the necessary configurations, for example(or use provided .env file):
+   Create a `.env` file in the project root with the necessary configurations, for example (or use the provided .env file):

    ```env
    SQLALCHEMY_DATABASE_URI=sqlite:///blog.db